luantruong/PHP-RESTful-API-Template/README.md

-PHP-RESTful-API-Template
+PHP RESTful API Template
 ========================

-RESTful Web Services Template in PHP w/ Slim Framework &amp; ezSQL

 [Slim](https://github.com/codeguy/Slim) is a PHP micro framework that helps you quickly write simple yet powerful web applications and APIs.

 [ezSQL](https://github.com/jv2222/ezSQL) is a class to make it very easy to deal with database connections.

-PHP RESTful API Template pairs both of these, providing the basic code for a database driven web services application.
+PHP RESTful API Template pairs both of these, providing the basic code for a database driven web services application, that outputs JSON.

 ## Getting Started